 - Stress, poor nutrition etc. facilitate spread of infectious agents and development of disease.

-- Shelters are often short of money, resulting in crowding, inadequate hygiene and vaccination, and no testing for infectious diseases.
+- Shelters are often short of money, resulting in crowding, inadequate hygiene and vaccination, and a lack of testing for infectious diseases.

 - Persons who work in shelters are highly motivated but usually untrained in hygiene and disease management.

-A preventive management program should be implemented by the local veterinary surgeon that considers possible routes of infection and keeps the circulation of pathogens as low as possible.
+A preventive management program should be implemented by the local veterinary surgeon that considers possible routes of infection and minimises the circulation of pathogens.
 Measures include the regulation of housing conditions, quarantine, good husbandry, testing for infectious diseases, vaccination, good hygiene management and stress reduction.

 In state-of-the-art shelters, all cats are essentially in quarantine.
-Under less than ideal conditions, cats should be kept in quarantine for a minimum of 3 weeks (considering cats incubating FPV or FCV infections or reactivating latent FHV infections, and while their vaccination becomes effective).
-Considering the risk of FIV and FeLV infections, where all incoming cats are routinely screened (e.g. in high risk areas), ideally quarantine should not be shorter than 6 weeks (the period for FIV seroconversion and for becoming FeLV antigenaemic may be long).
+Under less-than-ideal conditions, cats should be kept in quarantine for a minimum of 3 weeks (considering cats incubating FPV or FCV infections or reactivating latent FHV infections, and while their vaccination becomes effective).
+Considering the risk of FIV and FeLV infections, where all incoming cats are routinely screened (e.g. in high risk areas), ideally quarantine should not be shorter than 6 weeks (the period for FIV seroconversion and for becoming FeLV antigenaemic can be long).
 Cats showing any signs of infectious disease should be moved immediately to the isolation facilities.

 Cats showing signs of infectious disease or testing positive for e.g. FeLV must be isolated.
 Isolation areas have to be strictly separate from the quarantine area and other residents, preferably in a separate building.

 Pregnant and lactating queens and their litters should be housed in a separate area.
-Each queen needs a separate pen, and no other cat should be allowed to share it.
-Ideally, these cats should not be housed in a shelter but rather outside of the shelter in foster families/homes organised and facilitated by the shelter.
+Each queen needs a separate pen, which no other cat should be allowed to share.
+Ideally, these cats should not be housed in a shelter, but instead they should be kept in foster families/homes that are organised and facilitated by the shelter.

 Corridors should have non-porous surfaces with easily disinfectable, rounded corners.
-Floors of the indoor facilities and furniture should be easily cleaned (e.g. no carpets allowed).
+Floors of the indoor facilities and furniture should be easily cleaned (e.g. no carpets).